Ted Hartley: Personal life and death

-In 2013, Hartley was elected chairman of the board of Orbis International, a nonprofit eye-healthcare organization dedicated to saving sight worldwide that he has been involved with since 2010.
+In 2013, Hartley was elected chairman of the board of Orbis International, a nonprofit eye-healthcare organization dedicated to saving sight worldwide with which he had been involved since 2010.

+Hartley was married to heiress, actress, and philanthropist Dina Merrill from 1989 until her death in 2017.

-A widower since 2017, Hartley belongs to a number of motion picture and television guilds and associations, is a board member of the Steadman Philippon Research Institute (formerly, Steadman-Hawkins Sports Medicine Foundation), and serves as director of the Harvard Business School Association of Southern California.
-He is also a painter.
+Hartley belonged to a number of motion picture and television guilds and associations, was a board member of the Steadman Philippon Research Institute (formerly, Steadman-Hawkins Sports Medicine Foundation), and served as director of the Harvard Business School Association of Southern California.
+He was also a painter.

 Hartley turned 100 in 2024, and died in New York City on October 10, 2025.